t0mk/kafka-avro-writer/README.md

 - `topic`: which topic should the consumer subscribe to.
 - `topic_schema_path`: Avro schema (avsc file) of the message for the topic.
 Examples are in resources dir in this repo.
 - `rotate_interval`: how often should the avro files be rotated.
 In pytimeparse format (https://github.com/wroberts/pytimeparse).
-- `librdkafka_config`: string containing yaml dict for config of librdkafka broker.
-It should at least contain keys for `bootstrap.servers` and `schema.registry.url`.
+- `librdkafka_config`: string containing yaml dict for config of librdkafka consumer.
+It should at least contain keys for `bootstrap.servers` (list of broker specs like hostname:port) and `schema.registry.url`.
 All the possible keys are documented at https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md.

 Example configuration is in [compose-example.yml](compose-example.yml) in this repo.
 It defines 2 services which dump Avro messages from localhost broker to files in specified directory.
 The Avro files are rotated in specified intervals.
 All the files with `.avro` suffices can be copied to S3, and then loaded to Redshift as described below.